emilsrits/vagrant-lemp/README.md

 # vagrant-lemp
-vagrant config with LEMP stack
+Vagrant config with LEMP stack

+* Run `vagrant up`
+* Add hostname and server_ip from Vagrantfile to your hosts file
+* Visit hostname